AWARDS & FEATURES

 Bruce Mitchell, Wasteland Weekend Judges’ Panel

-The Mojave Shaman costume was built using scavenged bones, horns, leather, bike parts, and surplus military gear.
+The Warlock costume was built using scavenged bones, horns, leather, bike parts, and surplus military gear.
 This costume was modular, featuring a removable fleece liner for cold desert nights, and a vented parka for the heat.

 The hood was altered to house armature wire that kept the horns and bone crown sturdy when worn, and a hydration carrier was built into the back of the parka—disguised in a gas mask tube that ran over the shoulders for easy access.